 Why hire a virtual assistant instead of a PA?

 Virtual assistants are more or less the remote version of personal assistants.
-However, there are times when you’d be better off with a person who can collaborate with you physically in an office space.
+However, there are times when you’d be better off with someone who can physically collaborate with you in an office space.

 Consider the following when choosing which one to hire.

 - Type of task: Personal assistants are more suited for businesses requiring physical actions like taking shipments or running errands.
 But a VA makes more sense if you do remote work and all you need could be sorted digitally, such as travel arrangements and email marketing.

 - Cost: virtual assistants make more sense for small business owners with an eye on cost savings.

 - Your preferred mode of communication: A VA’s covered you if you like interacting via texts and calls, a VA’s got you covered.
 You’re better off with a personal assistant if you require face-to-face interaction.